sralloza/meal-planner/README.md

   - Add tasks to Todoist if some meal needs unfreezing the day before
   - Dabatase backup to AWS

-- with Notion
+- Notion integration.
-- with Todoist
+- Todoist integration.

 ## Deploy